mattyoung101/tamara/papers/thesis/pages/chapters/conclusion.typ

 circuits at various levels of the design process, RTLIL is extremely complex, and hence splicing an RTLIL netlist to insert majority voters in all of these cases is very challenging.
-This is particularly the case for both multi-cone circuits, circuits with complex bit manipulation, and especially when both are combined, as can often happen in many industry designs. #TODO("talk about this being extractReplicaWire's fault?")
+This is particularly the case for both multi-cone circuits, circuits with complex bit manipulation, and especially when both are combined, as can often happen in many industry designs.
-#TODO("and also sort of _going against the grain_ of how Yosys internals are meant to work")
+// we could talk here about extractReplicaWire causing a lot of these problems but it's probably a bit too low
+// level

 One other area for improvement is the fact that TaMaRa currently does not handle memories.
 In its current implementation, the tool adds a `(* tamara_ignore *)` annotation to all memory cells, and warns the user that memories are not handled.
-Memory cells do not behave like other cells, and it makes replicating them a challenge, from both a design and verification perspective.
+Memory cells do not behave like other cells in Yosys, and it makes replicating them a challenge, from both a design and verification perspective.
 On FPGAs, memory cells would likely require special handling to be able to replicate them while respecting the FPGA's SRAM limitations.
 This could be similar, although less of an issue, on ASICs as well.
 Likewise, verification of circuits with memory cells in them is a